Academic credit systems Worldwide – A Guide for International StudentsAugust 22, 2022 2022-10-12 10:57

 These systems offer a transparent and reliable way of showing the value of achievements like degree programs.
 These credits are written in a transcript.
 You can then present this transcript to any employer or future learning institution.

 Here are some benefits of academic credit systems that you might not have thought of:

-- They support your entry to a postgraduate degree program through keeping track of your academic achievemenets to gauge whether you have met the needed requirements or not.
+- They support your entry to a postgraduate degree program.
+This is through keeping track of your academic achievements to gauge whether you have met the needed requirements or not.

-- They estimate program workloads accurately so you know exactly how much work you’ve put in or will need to put in for a course.
+- They estimate program workloads accurately.
+This means you know exactly how much work you’ve put in or will need to put in for a course.

-- They allow seamless transfer to other universities, while keeping some or all previously achieved credits.
+- They allow seamless transfer to other universities.
+You may also be allowed to keep some or all previously achieved credits.

-- They are recognised internationally so you can transfer these credits and study abroad in the study destination fo your dreams.
+- They are recognised internationally.
+This ensures you can transfer these credits and study abroad in the study destination of your dreams.

 - They are proof of previous studies when you are looking for a job.

-- Universities use them to set degree costs that are fair and according to credit hours so you don’t pay more than you should.
+- Universities use them to set fair degree costs.
+Fees set according to credit hours guarantee you don’t pay more than you should.